 A number of floors are occupied by guest rooms that are rented just like hotel rooms, and there are even some offices in the building, not just for MAC staffers, but available for rent.

 Guest rooms – then and now.

-There was also a barbershop on site, bowling lanes and an amazing Art Deco bar area dubbed The Snake Pit (pictured below), which is now long gone, sadly.
+There was also a barbershop on site, bowling lanes in the basement and an amazing lower level Art Deco bar area accessed from the corner of the lobby dubbed The Snake Pit (pictured below), which is now long gone, sadly.

 The Snake Pit.

 The stunning original George Mann Niedecken-designed lobby has been made over, but you can see how it originally appeared in this rendering by the artist, which was included in that Wright show at MAM: